Topology of irrationally indifferent attractors: Near-parabolic renormalisation scheme

-It follows from \cite{IS06} that there is a positive integer $k_h$, depending on $h$, such that the following four properties hold (see \refR{R:alternative-sets}). \begin{itemize} \item[(i)] For every integer $k$, with $1 \leq k \leq k_h$, there exists a unique connected component of $h^{-k}(\Csh_h)$ which is compactly contained in $U_h$ and contains $0$ on its boundary.
-We denote this component by $(\Csh_h)^{-k}$. \item[(ii)] For every integer $k$, with $1\leq k \leq k_h$, there exists a unique connected component of $h^{-k}(\C{C}_h)$ which has non-empty intersection with $(\Csh_h)^{-k}$, and is compactly contained in $U_h$.
-This component is denoted by $\C{C}_h^{-k}$. \item[(iii)] The sets $\C{C}_h^{-k_h}$ and $(\Csh_h)^{-k_h}$ are contained in
+It follows from \cite{IS06} (see \refR{R:alternative-sets} below) that there is a positive integer $k_h$, depending on $h$, such that the following four properties hold: \begin{itemize} \item[(i)] For every integer $k$, with $1 \leq k \leq k_h$, there exists a unique connected component of $h^{-k}(B_h)$ which is compactly contained in $U_h$ and contains $0$ on its boundary.
+We denote this component by $B_h^{-k}$. \item[(ii)] For every integer $k$, with $1\leq k \leq k_h$, there exists a unique connected component of $h^{-k}(A_h)$ which has non-empty intersection with $B_h^{-k}$, and is compactly contained in $U_h$.
+This component is denoted by $A_h^{-k}$. \item[(iii)] The sets $A_h^{-k_h}$ and $B_h^{-k_h}$ are contained in